technimakri/Tictactoe/README.md

 # [JetBrains Academy's TicTacToe project](https://hyperskill.org/projects/82?goal=391)

 ## About
 This program plays the game Tic Tac Toe, with any combination of two human players or a choice of AIs.
 In easy mode, the computer makes random moves, in medium it moves to win or block a win and in hard mode uses an unbeatable minimax algorithm to predict all move outcomes.
+See the wiki for more info.

 ## Learning objectives
 * Matrices